Sapporo expected to announce cost cuts to land 2030 Olympics - NewsBreak

 Sapporo expected to announce cost cuts to land 2030 Olympics

-The northern Japanese city of Sapporo is set to announce what it says will be a reduction in costs that will make it an attractive venue for the 2030 Winter Olympics .
+TOKYO (AP) — The northern Japanese city of Sapporo is set to announce what it says will be a reduction in costs that will make it an attractive venue for the 2030 Winter Olympics.

 City officials were expect to announce details on Monday.